How to Use a Needle Threader

 It's a good idea to make sure your threader can go in and out of the needle eye before attempting to thread your needle.
 It's rare, but sometimes they get stuck.

-Because there are so many types of needle, it's important to choose the best one for your fabric.
-If you want to make sure you are using the correct thread, take a look at What Types of Thread to Use: A Sewing Guide.
+If you want to make sure you are using the correct thread, take a look at What Types of Thread to Use: A Sewing Guide

-Cut the thread to the appropriate length for what you need (twice the length you think you will use).
+- Cut the thread to the appropriate length for what you need (keep in mind if you're doubling.
+Also, a good rule of thumb is to cut twice the length you think you will use in one pass).

 Don't cut more thread than you want to pull through at once as it will take longer for you to work and there are more chances it will knot unexpectedly, causing you to start over anyway.